 - Trippy Finale Syndrome: Closing number "Polka Dot Polka" eventually leaves reality behind completely.
 Notionally this is supposed to be an outdoor show put on to sell war bonds, but what we see on screen is a jaw-dropping spectacle of kaleidoscopic imagery (literally, images fractured like in kaleidoscopes) and bright, vivid colors that doesn't resemble a stage show so much as it does a particularly vivid acid trip, or the Jupiter sequence of 2001: A Space Odyssey if it had been used for a musical.
 The very last scene has the disembodied heads of all the main cast, including raspy, frog-voiced Eugene Pallette, floating across the screen as they sing the closing song.

-- Visual Innuendo: "The Girl With the Tutti-Frutti Hat" has two examples.
+- Visual Innuendo: "The Lady in the Tutti-Frutti Hat" has two examples.

 - The very phallic bananas◊ that the showgirls twirl around.
 The censors demanded that the girls hold the bananas at belly level and not any further down.